 Georgia Music Hall of Fame operated from 1996 until it closed in 2011.
-The hall was closed on June 12, 2011, due to lack of attendance.
+The hall was closed on June 12, 2011, due to a lack of attendance.

 - Mercer University purchased the former Hall of Fame building in June 2012.
 Mercer University is the oldest private university in Georgia with its main campus in Macon.

 - The Annual Georgia Music Hall of Fame Awards is still taking place.

 - Nowadays, the Georgia Music Hall of Fame Collection is housed at the University of Georgia Special Collections Libraries.

-The mission of the Georgia Music Hall of Fame was to operate and maintain a music museum for the general public, Georgia music lovers, music scholars, and musical artists that celebrates our state’s musical genius by: preserving Georgia’s musical heritage; providing innovative museum exhibits and educational programs; becoming a public-private partnership for cultural preservation; and promoting a heritage tourism destination with growing economic benefits.
+The mission of the Georgia Music Hall of Fame was to operate and maintain a music museum for the general public, Georgia music lovers, music scholars, and musical artists and to celebrate our state’s musical genius by preserving Georgia’s musical heritage; providing innovative museum exhibits and educational programs; becoming a public-private partnership for cultural preservation; and promoting a heritage tourism destination with growing economic benefits.

 College Internships / High School Service Projects

 The Hall of Fame was always on the lookout for motivated students who were interested in music, museums, education, and history and it inspired many organizations.

 Georgia Music Hall Of Fame Inductees

 The Hall of Fame has files on over 1,100 artists who are Georgia natives or who have lived in Georgia for a significant period.
-Each year, a select few are chosen for induction into the Hall of Fame.
-Here is a list of 163 inductees.
-The list includes names such as Otis Redding, Ray Charles, Whitney Houston, REM.
+Each year, a select few were chosen for induction into the Hall of Fame.
+The list includes names such as Otis Redding, Ray Charles, Whitney Houston, and REM.

 Georgia Music Trial

-The state of Georgia has a rich musical heritage that that has produced pioneers and superstars in almost every genre.
-Four cities, in particular, have played significant roles in the history of these artists, providing inspiration, opportunity and nurturing music communities: Atlanta, Athens, Macon, and Savannah.
+The state of Georgia has a rich musical heritage that has produced pioneers and superstars in almost every genre.
+Four cities, in particular, have played significant roles in the history of these artists, providing inspiration, opportunity, and nurturing music communities: Atlanta, Athens, Macon, and Savannah.
 Read more.